sjml/python-paper/README.md

 # Paper

 A little tool for generating and managing academic papers.
 Focused on [Chicago Manual of Style citations](https://www.chicagomanualofstyle.org/tools_citationguide.html) and the [paper submission standards of the BC STM](https://libguides.bc.edu/academicpapers_stm/formatting_papers).
+It also handles metadata, tracking progress towards due-date/word-count targets, and a reasonable default filename based on metadata (`{LastName}_{ClassMnemonic}_{Assignment}.{extension}`).
 I have no illusions that anyone besides me will want to use it directly, but there may be **something** of interest **somewhere** in here for **someone**.

 You can see styles of produced documents in the `output` directories of the various [`examples`](./examples/).